 For my part, other than having a vague knowledge that DeCourcy Wright was one of the defining personages from the glory days of our hunt club before and after The War, and having an exact knowledge of which groundhog hole brought about his demise, I knew little about him.

 Little, that is, until his grand-daughter Ann McIntosh left in my mailbox the collection of his writings that comprise this book.
 It turns out that this is one of the freshest, brightest, most brilliant and original collection of "sporting" pieces I have ever read.
 By the way, "sporting" is intended to be descriptive, not limiting.
-This is wonderful writing, period.To read more, a subscription is needed: Click here to subscribe
+This is wonderful writing, period.To read more, a subscription is required.
+Log in or click here to subscribe.